Gomez (band)

-Gomez are an English indie rock band from Southport, comprising Ian Ball (vocals, guitar), Paul "Blackie" Blackburn (bass), Tom Gray (vocals, guitars, keyboards), Ben Ottewell (vocals, guitars) and Olly Peacock (drums, synths, computers).
+Gomez are an English indie rock band from Southport, Merseyside, comprising Ian Ball (vocals, guitar), Paul "Blackie" Blackburn (bass), Tom Gray (vocals, guitars, keyboards), Ben Ottewell (vocals, guitars) and Olly Peacock (drums, synths, computers).
 The band has three singers and four songwriters, employing traditional and electronic instruments.
 Their music covers the genres of blues, indie, alternative, rock, folk, psychedelic and experimental.

 History

 Formation (1995–1997)

-Guitarist and vocalist Ian Ball and drummer Olly Peacock are long-time friends, having played in a three piece band from the ages of 14 to 18.
-They met bassist Paul Blackburn and multi-instrumentalist Tom Gray, who had grown up two doors down from Peacock, at college.
-Finally, Ian Ball met vocalist/guitarist Ben Ottewell from Matlock Bath in Derbyshire at Sheffield University.
+Guitarist and vocalist Ian Ball and drummer Olly Peacock are long-time friends, having played in a three-piece band from the ages of 14 to 18.
+They met bassist Paul Blackburn and multi-instrumentalist Tom Gray at college.
+Ian Ball met vocalist/guitarist Ben Ottewell at Sheffield University.

 The band played its first gig together in 1996 in Leeds at the Hyde Park Social Club on Ash Grove.
 At the time, they did not have a formal name.
 The band left a sign out which read "Gomez in here", for a friend of theirs whose surname was Gomez, to indicate that it was the site of their first gig.
-People saw the sign and assumed that the band's name was Gomez.
-The name stuck.
+People saw the sign and assumed that the band's name was Gomez, and it was later made official.

 The band started recording four-track demos in Peacock's father's garage in Southport during the summer of 1996.
-The demos were handed to Stephen Fellows (later manager/Comsat Angels) who distributed them to four initial record labels.
-A bidding war erupted immediately, including several US labels.
-The band, having only one performance under their belt, decided against playing showcases in London and instead made the record companies travel to Red Tape rehearsal studios.
-After several weeks of playing to over 25 labels, the band finally signed to Hut Records (Virgin Records), in September 1997.
+The demos were given to Stephen Fellows (later their manager) who distributed them to four record labels.
+The band, having played only one performance, decided against playing showcases in London and instead made the record companies travel to Red Tape rehearsal studios.
+After several weeks of playing to over 25 labels, the band signed to Hut Records (Virgin Records), in September 1997.

 Bring It On (1997–1998)

 After signing to Hut Records in September 1997, they began recording their debut album.
-They entered Parr Street Studios with engineer Ken Nelson (later Badly Drawn Boy, Coldplay) recording new songs and improving the mixes of the demos.
-The band self produced.
-The album went platinum.
+They entered Parr Street Studios with engineer Ken Nelson, recording new songs and improving the mixes of the demos.
+The band self-produced, and the album was certified platinum.
 A season of English Festivals (including two performances at Glastonbury) followed.
-The band's successful year was crowned when they won the Mercury Music Prize in September 1998.
-Other nominees included Massive Attack – Mezzanine, Pulp – This Is Hardcore, The Verve – Urban Hymns.
+The band won the Mercury Music Prize in September 1998.

-In 1998, Philips Electronics chose Gomez to cover The Beatles' song "Getting Better" for a $100 million ad campaign for Philips new lines of flat panel and high-definition television sets.
-The cover song was not released on an album until 2000 with Abandoned Shopping Trolley Hotline, a collection of B-sides and rarities.
+In 1998, Philips Electronics chose Gomez to cover The Beatles' song "Getting Better" for an ad campaign for Philips' new lines of flat panel and high-definition television sets.
+The cover song was not released on an album until 2000 with Abandoned Shopping Trolley Hotline, a collection of B-sides.